Golden Grace Kitchen

 Cakes with grapes may have never crossed your mind, it actually makes a very sweet and lightly flavored dessert.
 While baking, the grapes soften and add a light fruit flavor to the cake.
 Adding this with olive oil lends the flavor of a traditional Italian harvest cake.

 For this Italian grape cake, I have added a small amount of orange olive oil to lend a slight citrus flavor.
 This grape cake is also a great way to use up any leftover grapes you may have before going bad.
+If you love this cake, make sure to try my Pistachio Cannoli Cake too.

 Jump to: